 This guide will help you to understand and participate in the Chinese New Year celebration with an exploration of the history and folklore, activities like decorating, parades, and gifting, traditional recipes, and crafts for all ages.

-This local guide will help you to mark the beginning of the Year of the Tiger with food and programming from Philly and other local restaurants and attractions.
+This local guide will help you to mark the beginning of the Year of the Rabbit with food and programming from Philly and other local restaurants and attractions.

 Each year, Apple commissions a director to create a short film for Chinese New Year.
 2022's film (shot on an iPhone 13 Pro) kicks off the Year of the Tiger with the story of a father, a son and a forgotten village with an out-of-this-world dream.